 - Kempshott - unnamed (not built)

-- Winchester - Chillandham Lane (southbound only, little more than a trackway)
+- Winchester - Chillandham Lane (southbound only, now closed)

 - Heston - North Hyde Lane (northbound), Phoenix Way (southbound)